+'''

 AEFFFILE= 'pa_aeff_007.tab' / Detector effective area file DARKFILE= 'pa_dark_002.fit' / Detector dark count rate file Future calibration files follow this same format but with updates to the version.
 All other calibration files provided with PDS data sets are there for historical purposes, to support tracking of instrument performance.

+'''

-7.3.2 Format of Calibrated Data
+7.3.2 Level 2 (Calibrated) Data Format

-7.3.2.1 Histogram
+7.3.2.1 Histogram FITS File

 The primary data unit in the FITS file is a 2-D calibrated histogram frame consisting of 1024x32 array of 32-bit floating-point numbers.
 The units of the histogram image are photons/s/cm2.
 The first data extension in the FITS file is a 1024x32 array of 32-bit floating numbers containing the uncertainty in the histogram image.
 The second data extension is a 1024x32 element array containing the wavelength for each pixel in the histogram image.
-The third data extension is the 64-element PHD, identical to that in the raw data.
+The third data extension is the 64-element PHD, identical to that in the Level 1 data.
 The fourth data extension is an array containing the number of photon events per housekeeping sampling interval.
-The fifth data extension is the 141 column by t row housekeeping row as in the raw data.
+The fifth data extension is the 141 column by t row housekeeping row as in the Level 1 data.